Scoliosis

 • Other terms for scoliosis also depend on the age of onset, such as juvenile scoliosis (4-9 years) and adolescent scoliosis (10-18 years).

-• Scoliosis is a lateral curvature of the spine, occurs in two forms: structural and functional (postural).
+• Scoliosis is a lateral curvature of the spine, that occurs in two forms: structural and functional (postural).

 Types